victorchall/EveryDream/doc/LAION_SCRAPE.md

 It should execute quite quickly as it uses async task gathers for the the HTTP and fileio work.

-Default folders are /laion for the parquest files and /output for downloaded images relative to the root folder, but consider disk space and point to another location if needed.
+Default folders are /laion for the parquet files and /output for downloaded images relative to the root folder, but consider disk space and point to another location if needed.

 ## Examples